Financial Resources —Did you know that there are many financial resources that can help people living with breast cancer? Find out more

-The findings from the 2012 Texarkana Affiliate Community Profile revealed the need to support services for the underserved populations in each of the target counties and that no matter how abundant healthcare resources are in the area, without communication and coordination, the efforts to reduce breast care disparities are fragmented.
-Click here to view our 2012 Community Profile document.
+The findings from the 2015 Texarkana Affiliate Community Profile revealed the need to support services for the underserved populations in each of the target counties and that no matter how abundant healthcare resources are in the area, without communication and coordination, the efforts to reduce breast care disparities are fragmented.
+View our 2015 Community Profile.

 Drawing from the profile the Texarkana Affiliate has identified the following funding priority areas: